tijko/IMDb-SkM/README.md

 IMDb-SkM
 =======

-IMDbSkM is a tool for retrieving information on your favorite(or not so favorite) tv shows and movies.
+IMDb-SkM is a tool for retrieving information on your favorite(or not so favorite) tv shows and movies.

 As you can tell from the name, this data is coming from the well-known website http://www.imdb.com.
 Using an api provided by http://www.imdbapi.org, you can find most information on just about any movie or tv show.

-There are two IMDbSkM versions.
+There are two IMDb-SkM versions.
 A UI version that uses the popular toolkit wxPython.
 The GUI has checkboxes, so you can pick and chose what data you'd like to return.
 There is also a command-line version, that can take a number of optional arguments.

-IMDbSkM uses two modules that are not part of the python standard library, so you will need to install them first.
+IMDb-SkM uses two modules that are not part of the python standard library, so you will need to install them first.

     pip install wxPython